xtvu2207/find_keyword_xtvu/README.md

 - `timeout`: Maximum time for processing a page in seconds (default value: `200`).
 - `result_keyword_table_name`: Name of the table for keyword results.
 If this field is empty, a default name for this table will be `res`.
 - `freque_document_keyword_table_name`: Name of the table for the results of the contingency tables of keyword frequency in each file folder.
 If this field is empty, the default name for this table will be `freque_document_keyword`.
+- `fusion_keyword_before_after`: This boolean parameter controls whether the function should avoid including redundant phrases when a keyword appears multiple times within close proximity in the text.
+When set to `True`, the function ensures that phrases surrounding a keyword are only extracted once, even if they overlap with the phrases surrounding another occurrence of the same keyword.
+This prevents the repetition of phrases in the final output, leading to a more concise result.
+If set to `False`, the function will extract all phrases surrounding each occurrence of the keyword, which may lead to redundancy if the keyword appears frequently in the text. (default value: `False`)
 - `tesseract_cmd`: Path to the Tesseract executable (default value: `"/usr/local/bin/tesseract"`).
 - `input_path`: Path to the folder containing the files to be processed.
 - `output_path`: Path to the folder where the results will be saved.